Beauty

 Can all hair types use lamellar water?

-Because it delivers hydrating and nourishing ingredients to specific areas on each strand, lamellar water is especially helpful for dry, frizzy and damaged hair, or hair that’s colour treated or naturally thirsty (think: curly hair).
-Not only will all hair types benefit from the boost in shine and softness, but detangling post-shower will be a breeze.
+Because it delivers hydrating and nourishing ingredients to specific areas on each strand, lamellar water is especially helpful for dry, frizzy and damaged hair, or hair that's colour treated or naturally thirsty (think: curly hair).
+All hair types benefit from the boost in shine and softness and detangling post-shower is a breeze.

 Does lamellar water *actually* mend hair damage?